Nivirx/stevia/README.md

 - A calculator that can perform arithmetic operations
 - (big maybe) micropython or some other language, cross compiling, etc...

+## Why?
+I enjoy bare metal programing and I have an old Dell system with a Pentium 3, I did this mostly to learn how to write a legacy style bootloader (I am also kinda working on a UEFI bootloader/utility as well!)

 ## Installation

 To build and run this project, you need to have the following tools installed:

+- A host system running Linux, macOS (should work 🤷‍♀️), or Windows 11 with WSL2/WSLg
 - GNU Binutils
 - GNU GCC
 - GNU Make